FiniteReality/embeddium/README.md

 ## Mod integration

-If you're looking to add Embeddium to your development environment, please take a look at the [dedicated wiki page](https://github.com/embeddedt/embeddium/wiki/For-Developers).
+If you're looking to add Nolijium to your development environment, please take a look at the [dedicated wiki page](https://github.com/embeddedt/nolijium/wiki/For-Developers).

 ## Credits